siph/resume/resume.md

 Skylunch is a simple, non-blocking api built using Spring Webflux that, provided with an airport code, will return a detailed list of restaurants within a configurable radius.
 Skylunch was built for a Redis-sponsored hackathon and uses Redis as a database and Spring/Kotlin as the framework.
 Tests are built using junit, mockito, and testcontainers.
 Data is served over both http and graphql.
 Security is done via a configurable custom header.
-Skylunch uses Github Actions for the ci pipeline and Nix to provide a fully-reproducable environment from development to deployment.
+Skylunch uses GitHub Actions for the ci pipeline and Nix to provide a fully-reproducible environment from development to deployment.
 It is deployable to a kubernetes infrastructure built using NixOS and K3s.
 More information can be found in the project documentation.

 **[*Resume-md*](http://www.github.com/siph/resume-md)**